jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 server's side is, unsurprisingly, labelled with the adjective *serverside* (and likewise for the client and *clientside*).

-The more specific answer about why Flask and Python are used for this
+The more specific answer about why Flask and Python are used for the serverside is that Flask provides a relatively quick way of getting the core request handling code together without a huge amount of
+overhead: it allows a developer to map out different URLs, which correspond to different request types on the part of the client, to responses (that can call any Python code).
+The Google Cloud Platform SDK also provides Python bindings for most of its functionality (Storage Services, datastore, *etc.*).

 It is possible to write the serverside procedures for handling incoming requests in Javascript, using a special interpreter of